AmaniGudali95/farmbeats_Agentic_AI/README.md

 ---

-*Built as a learning project to understand agentic AI systems end to end — from PDF ingestion and vector embeddings through ReAct reasoning loops to a deployed farmer interface.*
+*Built as a learning project to understand agentic AI systems end to end — from PDF ingestion and vector embeddings through ReAct reasoning loops to a deployed farmer interface with real GPS-based weather and a weekly knowledge update pipeline.*